Gold Standard PBL: Essential Project Design Elements

 Student learning goals for projects include standards-based content as well as skills such as critical thinking, problem solving, communication, self management, project management, and collaboration.

 What is Gold Standard PBL?
-To help teachers do PBL well, we created a comprehensive, research-informed model for PBL to help teachers, schools, and organizations measure, calibrate, and improve their practice.
+To help teachers do PBL well, we created a comprehensive, research-informed model for PBL to help teachers, schools, and organizations improve, calibrate, and assess their practice.
 In Gold Standard PBL, projects are focused on students' acquiring key knowledge, understanding, and success skills.

 Gold Standard Project Based Learning by PBLWorks is licensed under CC BY-NC-ND 4.0.